Wave Hill walk-off: Significance and legacy

 Unfortunately, Lingiari's vision of "a separate but equal settlement, land and cultural and political autonomy" did not happen.
 The Murramulla Aboriginal-owned cattle business did not survive, for a range of reasons.
 The Wave Hill Welfare Settlement attracted more people because of government funding and services, and Kalkarindji (as it is now known) is the service centre for the smaller Dagaragu (formerly Wattie Creek) settlement.
 Since a 2008 local government restructure, Kalkarindji/Daguragu ward is one of five wards of the Victoria Daly Region council.

+Each year, more than 1000 people travel from around Australia to recreate the route taken by Lingiari, the stockmen and their families.

 2020 native title recognition

 A native title claim was lodged in 2016 by the Central Land Council, as there were mining interests in area covered by Wave Hill Station's pastoral lease.
 On 8 September 2020, the Federal Court of Australia recognised the native title rights of the Gurindji people to 5000 km2 of the Wave Hill Station, allowing them to receive royalties as compensation from resource companies who explore the area.
 Justice Richard White said that the determination recognised Indigenous involvement (Jamangku, Japuwuny, Parlakuna-Parkinykarni and Yilyilyimawu peoples) with the land "at least since European settlement and probably for millennia".
 The court sitting took place nearly 800 km south of Darwin, and descendants of Lingiari and others involved in the walk-off celebrated the determination.

 The traditional owners will participate in the mining negotiations and exploration work, from which royalties may flow in the future, but just as important is the right to hunt, gather, teach and perform cultural activities and ceremonies, and allow the young people to connect with their land.